fabiomercorio/fabiomercorio.github.io/index.md

 Please visit my [Teaching page](https://fabiomercorio.github.io/teaching/) for further details

 #### Awards
+- [2021]  **ASN - Full Professor in Computer Engineering** National Scientific Qualification for the position of *Full Professor in Computer Science*, ANVUR
 - [2019]  **Research Talent Award** I've received the first prize at the [YoungTalentAward 2019](https://www.unimib.it/ricerca/finanziamenti/finanziamenti-ateneo/premio-giovani-talenti) in collaboration with Accademia Nazionale Lincei in the Computer Science, Engineering & Mathematics area. _"for his contribution on applying AI to labour market for describing and predicting labour market phenomena"_
 - [2018]  **ASN - Associate Professor in Computer Science** National Scientific Qualification for the position of *Associate Professor in Computer Science*, ANVUR
 - [2017]  **FFABR Research Grant** for research productivity provided by Italian Ministry of research "Finanziamento annuale individuale delle attività base di ricerca" [Grants provided on a competitive basis aimed at funding research activities]